Fatigue Analysis

 Long term Damage Prevention

-CANEIL personnel have performed a wide range of Fatigue Analysis projects.
-Protection against failure from cyclic loading, in other words a Fatigue Analysis, is required when a pressure vessel is operating in cyclic service.
-CANEIL uses SOLIDWORKS Premium software to create comprehensive studies using the applicable loading conditions to analyze vessel components for fatigue.
+CANEIL personnel have successfully completed a wide range of Fatigue Analysis projects.
+Protection against failure from cyclic loading, or Fatigue Analysis, is essential when a pressure vessel operates in cyclic service.
+Utilizing SOLIDWORKS Premium software, CANEIL conducts thorough studies, applying relevant loading conditions to analyze vessel components for potential fatigue, ensuring the structural integrity and reliability of the equipment over time.

 General Steps we Follow